CAPLTER/stormwaterSamples-shiny/README.md

 - [DataTables from the DT package as a Shiny CRUD app interface](https://www.travishinkelman.com/dt-datatable-crud/)

 The code base for this version has also been modularized considerably relative to earlier implementations, not so much in the use of modules, which was already the case, but rather packaging redundant code into separate functions and files.
 Nuances among the output from the different machines make it difficult to completely modularize the code but it is greatly improved.

+This version also reflects a transition of our analyses of stormwater cation data from being run on the Thermo Fisher iCAP6300 to Agilent 5900.

 #### previous versions history